Nancy Island Historic Site

 Throughout the rest of the 1800’s, the river was mainly used for fishing and logging.
 By 1896, a village of 70 had grown around the property at the mouth of the river, purchased by John Van Vlack.
 At this time, a school and hotel were established, the former for the fishing, logging and farming families that lived in the village and nearby areas.
 By the early 1900’s, the area’s beautiful beach and proximity to Toronto quickly had it marked as a holiday location.
 The summer tourist industry began to bloom following the adding of amenities at the beachfront.
 In the 1930’s, the beach made an excellent runway for small planes and also motorcycle racing, the latter of which brought riders to the beach up until the 1950’s.

-Continued growth through the 20th century saw Wasaga grow, gaining much business and becoming a retreat for all, from entrepreneurs to WWII soldiers on leave from the Base Borden.
-From the mid 1900’s, Wasaga has continued to grow, long since having transitioned from simply a summer getaway (though we are still certainly that) to now a destination where you can find enjoyment all year long.
+The 20th century saw Wasaga grow, gaining much business and becoming a retreat for all, from entrepreneurs to WWII soldiers on leave from Base Borden.
+From the mid 1900’s, Wasaga has continued to expand, long since having transitioned from simply a summer getaway (though we are still certainly that) to now a destination where you can find enjoyment all year long.